Derived algebraic geometry of 2d lattice Yang-Mills theory: -valued prefactorization algebra of classical observables

 \section{$\mathbf{dgCat}$-valued prefactorization algebra of classical observables}

 The aim of this section is to construct out of the local derived critical loci from Section \ref{sec:localconstancy} a locally constant prefactorization algebra on the discrete spacetime $\bbZ^2$ which takes values in dg-categories.
 Category-valued prefactorization algebras appeared before in the works of Ben-Zvi, Brochier and Jordan \cite{Jordan1,Jordan2} in the context of representation theory and they have been proposed as a categorification of algebraic quantum field theory in \cite{BPSW,BSchapter}.
-The kind of prefactorization algebras on $\bbZ^2$ we will consider below are encoded by the following operad. \begin{defi} The \textit{rectangular prefactorization operad} $\P_{\bbZ^2}$ on the square lattice $\bbZ^2$ is defined as the following colored symmetric operad: \begin{itemize} \item An object in $\P_{\bbZ^2}$ is a rectangular subset $V = [a,b]\times [c,d]\subseteq \bbZ^2$ with both sides of length $\geq 2$.
-(These are precisely the objects \eqref{eqn:Vsubset} of the category $\Rect(\bbZ^2)$ from Section \ref{sec:localconstancy}.)
+The kind of prefactorization algebras on $\bbZ^2$ we will consider below are encoded by the following operad. \begin{defi} The \textit{rectangular prefactorization operad} $\P_{\bbZ^2}$ on the square lattice $\bbZ^2$ is defined as the following colored symmetric operad: \begin{itemize} \item An object in $\P_{\bbZ^2}$ is a bounded rectangular subset $V = [a,b]\times [c,d]\subseteq \bbZ^2$ with both sides of length $\geq 2$.